-Under current tax law, you’re only allowed to deduct medical expenses–health insurance and out-of-pocket costs–to the degree that they exceed 10% of your adjusted gross income.
-For 2018 only, that percentage will fall to 7.5% and then go back to 10% going forward.
+Also, under current tax law, you’re only allowed to deduct medical expenses–health insurance and out-of-pocket costs–to the degree that they exceed 10% of your adjusted gross income.

 Let’s work a scenario…

 You and your spouse have $50,000 in retirement income.
-You incur $15,000 in health insurance and out-of-pocket medical costs in 2018.
+You incur $15,000 in health insurance and out-of-pocket medical costs.
 Under the new tax law, you must first deduct 7.5% of your adjusted gross income, which is $3,750.
 That leaves you $11,250 in potentially deductible medical costs.